FasterSpeeding/Tanjun/docs/usage.md

 above).

-This example doesn't demonstrate every feature of this, and More information on how arguments are configured through annotations can be found in [tanjun.annotations][].
+This example doesn't demonstrate every feature of this, and More information on how arguments are configured through annotations can be found at [tanjun.annotations.with_annotated_args][].

 ### Wrapped commands